cisco/mindmeld/source/userguide/kb.rst

    Range filters are only valid for number and date knowledge base fields.

-   We can use the ``size`` field to return variable number of records.
+   We can use the ``size`` field to return a variable number of records.

 Sort
 ^^^^